USE CASES

 Problem to solve

-Determine whether health strain signals are persistent and escalating, identify whether governance and social conditions are weakening the response environment, and trigger readiness actions only when confidence and trajectory justify the cost.
-The intent is to move from descriptive monitoring to anticipatory planning.
+Determine whether health strain signals are persistent and escalating, identify whether governance and social conditions are weakening the response environment, and trigger readiness actions only when confidence and trajectory justify the operational cost.

 Common failure modes

-• Missing early capacity deterioration because signals are dispersed across sources
+• Missing early deterioration because signals are dispersed across sources.

-• Planning without accounting for governance trust and compliance constraints
+• Ignoring governance trust and compliance conditions in readiness planning.

 Talosai in Practice